SwantjeM/gardenplanner/README.md

 # Garden Planner

 This project is a garden planner used to keep track of your seed inventory, planting dates, plant information and more.
-It also is a work in progress and doesn't really work yet.
+It also is a work in progress.